-- in the armed forces, emergency services or police
+- The armed forces, emergency services or police force.

-- as a seafarer, sea-fisherman or worker on vessels on inland waterways
+- Seafarers, sea-fisherman or workers on vessels on inland waterways.

-- where working time is not measured and the worker is in control, e.g. a managing executive
+- Where working time is not measured and the worker is in control, e.g. a CEO.

 Does travel time count as working time?

-A European Court of Justice ruling in September 2015 clarified how the WTR applied to certain mobile workers.
+A European Court of Justice ruling in September 2015 clarified how the Working Time Regulations apply to certain mobile workers.

-In general, however, travel time is not counted as working time unless it is actually part of a work activity.
+Travel time is not generally counted as working time unless it is actually part of the employee's work activity.
 An office worker's commute, for example, is not recognised as working time.

 Breaches of the Working Time Regulations and personal injury claims

-If you have been injured in an accident at work that was caused in part by an employee's fatigue (or other consequences of a breach of the WTR), you may be able to claim compensation.
-You may be able to claim if your tiredness contributed to the accident.
+If you have been injured in an accident at work that resulted from another employee's fatigue, or following a breach of your employer's duty of care, you may be able to claim compensation.
+A claim may also be possible if your tiredness contributed to the accident.